imbi-heidelberg/fixedtimeanalyzR/README.md

 ```
 We assume that you also want to build the package vignettes.
 If this is not the case, you may omit the option `build_vignettes=TRUE`.
 Success!

-### Installation using devtools and the package directory
+### Setup using devtools and the package directory

 **Step 1:** Download or copy the whole package directory `fixedtimeanalyzR\` to your hard drive.